mackstey28/mackstey28.github.io/architecture.md

 I loved using Hammer Editor (the map editing software used for Source games like TF2).
 I hope one day I can get back into mapping (but not gaming!)

 I especially love the brutalist architecture style.
 It is just so cool to me, and I want to make a map using brutalism.
 This will be a future goal of mine!
 I think I may implement it in Blender, but I first need to learn to use that damn software first.

+Secret: I am currently working on a jump map!
+It is brutalist style, just the way I like it.
+Shhh!